National Advisory Council

 Jay Tyler

 Jay Tyler graduated from Waukee High School and attended the University of Iowa where he graduated with a bachelor’s in inter-departmental studies with an emphasis in business.
 Throughout his career, Jay worked part-time for the family-owned business, Atlantic Coca-Cola Bottling Company.
 Jay has held various jobs within the organization including warehouse operations, service support, merchandising, and delivery.
 In September of 2008, Jay moved to Salt Lake City, Utah, to take part in a Management Training Program for Swire Coca-Cola Company.
-After eighteen months in Utah, Jay has returned to central Iowa where he is employed at Atlantic Coca-Cola Bottling Company.
+After eighteen months in Utah, Jay returned to central Iowa where he was employed at Atlantic Coca-Cola Bottling Company until 2023.

 Jay lives in West Des Moines, and enjoys golf and other outdoor activities.